On Newton strata in the $B_{dR}^+$-Grassmannian: Introduction

 It is a difficult and open question to describe the admissible locus.
 A first approximation is the weakly admissible locus constructed by Rapoport and Zink \cite{RZ} and Dat-Orlik-Rapoport \cite{DOR}, who defined an open adic subspace $\mathcal F(G,\mu,b)^{\wa}$ of the adic flag variety associated with $G$ and $\mu$.
-In Section \ref{secwa} below we give a generalization of the weakly admissible locus for affine Schubert cells $\Gr_{G,\mu}$.
+In Section \ref{secwa} below we define the weakly admissible locus $\Gr_{G,\mu}^{\wa}$ for affine Schubert cells $\Gr_{G,\mu}$.
 For minuscule $\mu$, it coincides with the classical weakly admissible locus via the Bialynicki-Birula isomorphism $\Gr_{G,\mu}\rightarrow \F(G,\mu)^{\diamond}$.
-The weakly admissible locus is an open subspace of $\Gr_{G,\mu}$ containing the admissible locus, and the two spaces have the same classical points, compare Theorem \ref{propwaa} below.
-However, even for $\mu$ minuscule they only coincide in exceptional cases, for so-called fully Hodge-Newton decomposable pairs $(G,\mu)$, see \cite{CFS}.
+For general $\mu$ it is however not equal to the inverse image of the classical weakly admissible locus under the corresponding Bialynicki-Birula map.
+The weakly admissible locus is an open subspace of $\Gr_{G,\mu}$ containing the admissible locus, and the two spaces have the same classical points (i.e., points defined over any finite extension of $\breve F$), compare Theorem \ref{propwaa} below.
+However, even for $\mu$ minuscule the weakly admissible and the admissible locus only coincide in exceptional cases, for so-called fully Hodge-Newton decomposable pairs $(G,\mu)$, see \cite[Thm.
+0.1]{CFS}.
 It is natural to ask for a description of the complement, i.e.~the intersection of the weakly admissible locus with the other Newton strata.

 In this context, $[b']\in \BGmub$ is called Hodge-Newton decomposable if its Newton point satisfies $\nu_{b'}^{\sharp_L}=(\nu_b\mu^{-1}_{\dom})^{\sharp_L}\in \pi_1(L)_{\Gamma,\Q}$ for some proper Levi subgroup $L$ of the quasi-split inner form of $G$ containing the centralizer of $\nu_{b'}$.
-In Proposition \ref{prophonedec} we show that if $[b']$ is Hodge-Newton decomposable, then every modification $\E_{b,x}$ for $x\in \Gr_{G,\mu,b}^{[b']}(C)$ has a reduction to ${}^{w_0}L$ (as modification, not only as modified bundle).
+In Proposition \ref{prophonedec} we show that if $[b']$ is Hodge-Newton decomposable, then $L$ corresponds to the Levi subgroup of a parabolic subgroup $L$ of $G$ and every modification $\E_{b,x}$ for $x\in \Gr_{G,\mu,b}^{[b']}(C)$ has a reduction to ${}^{w_0}L$ (as modification, not only as modified bundle).
 We use this to show that Hodge-Newton decomposable Newton strata do not intersect the weakly admissible locus.
 Our second main result is that the converse also holds.

 \begin{thm} Let $G$ be a connected reductive group over ${\Qp}$.
 Let $\{\mu\}$ be a minuscule conjugacy class of cocharacters of $G$, let $b\in G(\breve{\Qp})$ be basic and let $[b']\in \BGmub$.
 Then the following are equivalent. \begin{enumerate} \item $\Gr_{G,\mu,b}^{\wa}\cap \Gr_{G,\mu,b}^{[b']}\neq \emptyset$. \item $[b']$ is Hodge-Newton indecomposable. \end{enumerate} \end{thm}